Ridesharing Driver

 Figuring out how much Uber drivers really make is harder than you might think.

-Uber won’t give you any specific earnings figures, and a lot of the info you see online may not be reliable.
+Uber won’t give you any specific earnings numbers, and a lot of the info you see online may not be reliable.

 Tiktokkers and Youtubers might say they are making $50 an hour.
-Then someone who sounds smart in a forum like Reddit will say that, actually, drivers make less than minimum wage after subtracting expenses!
+Then someone who sounds smart on Reddit will say that, actually, drivers make less than minimum wage after subtracting expenses!

 Who can you trust?
-The best thing you can do is look at a variety of data from many different sources to figure out an average, general number.
+The best thing you can do is look at a variety of data from many different sources to figure out a general number.

-Based on the top sources we studied, Uber driver pay ranges from around $15–$25 per hour.
+- Based on the top sources we studied, average Uber driver pay ranges from $15–$25 per hour

 Article Contents